aradianoff/recaptchacontact/README.md

 With this method you use the config file and languages file options (either the default ones or your customized ones if they exist.
 This will add the contact form at the end of the contents of your page.

-Also you can override the default options per-page (currently not working):

-    ---
-    title: 'My "Page"'

-    recaptchacontact:
-      subject: "New contact from your Grav site!"
-      recipient: "pippo@example.it"

-      fields:
-        name:
-          label: "Name"
-          placeholder: "Add your name"

-        email:
-          label: "Email"
-          placeholder: "Add your email"

-        message:
-          label: "Message"
-          placeholder: "Add your message"

-        antispam:
-          label: "Antispam"
-          placeholder: "Please leave this field empty for Antispam"

-        submit:
-          label: "Submit"

-      messages:
-        success: "Thank You!
-Your message has been sent."
-        error: "Oops!
-There was a problem with your submission.
-Please complete the form and try again."
-        fail: "Oops!
-Something went wrong and we couldn't send your message."
-    ---

-    # "Lorem ipsum dolor sit amet"

 # Updating

 As development for this plugin continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
 Updating this plugin is easy, and can be done through Grav's GPM system, as well as manually.

-## GPM Update (Currently not available)
+## GPM Update (preferred)

 The simplest way to update this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
-You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:
+You can do this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

     bin/gpm update recaptchacontact